digital-work-lab/open-source-project/docs/week_3_python_notebook_2.md

 ### Using CoLRev infrastructure

-To use the CoLRev infrastructure, take a look at the [API reference](https://colrev-environment.github.io/colrev/dev_docs/api.html) and find the classes and methods that can be used to load and save records.
+To use the CoLRev infrastructure, take a look at the [API reference](https://colrev-environment.github.io/colrev/dev_docs/api.html){: target="_blank"} and find the classes and methods that can be used to load and save records.

 Upon instantiating the `JIFLabeler`, we would like to instantiate a `ReviewManager` object and keep it as an object variable.